katee145/nourish/README.md

 * As someone who has used a recipe, I want to be able to contribute to the recipe website by submitting my comments as feedback after making a recipe.

 ### Access Control

+The table below outlines access control for each user type, covering both the site’s front end and admin panel:

 | Access                            | Superuser | Staff user | Signed in user | Signed out user |
 |-----------------------------------|-----------|------------|----------------|-----------------|